 See Also: Black cohosh, (Cimicifuga racemosa), is commonly called Black Snake Root and is widely used in herbal medicine for women.
 Canadian Wild ginger ( Asarum canadense) is a native American plant that also shares the common name of snakeroot.

 Preparation Methods & Dosage :Tincture.
 No longer used in herbal medicine, but you can find recipes for use in dated from the 1800s.

 Virginina Snakeroot - Aristolochia serpentaria is on the United Plant Savers "At Risk" list.
 Wildcraft this plant responsibly.

+Many species of Aristolochia have been employed in medicine, the classical name being first applied to A. Clematitis and A. rotunda, from their supposed emmenagogue properties.
 A. Clematitis, or Birthwort, is found in England, usually near old ruins, as if it had been cultivated for its medical use, as an aid to parturition.

 A. serpentaria and A. reticulata, or Texas Snakeroot, differ slightly in leaves and flowers, the latter having a slightly coarser root.